The Directors are pleased to present the THIRTY FOURTH ANNUAL REPORT

 stipulated under Section 134(3)(m) of the Companies Act, 2013 read with

 Rule 8 of the Companies (Accounts) Rules, 2014, is annexed herewith as

 Extract of Annual Return

 The details forming part of the extract of the Annual Return in Form

 Your Directors wish to place on record their appreciation of the

-contributions made by the employees at all levels, to the continued
+contributions made by employees at all levels,towards the continued

 growth and prosperity of your Company.